M-Aadil/TaskList/README.md

-# To-do List API: A FastAPI CRUD App
+# To-do List API: A Full Stack App

 This project is a full-stack CRUD app (a todo-list) with a Python FastAPI backend and a NextJS frontend.
 It is hosted on serverless AWS infrastructure (using Lambda and DynamoDB).